martinopiaggi/Gambetto/Documents/game design document.md

   - Selecting the wrong move can result into falling out from the chessboard or crashing into an enemy piece
 - **Dynamic Enemies**: various types of enemies
   - Different enemies have different move patterns
-  - Some move in sync with the pl
+  - Enemies move in sync with the player , some try to eat the player others just follow a predefined pattern.
+  - Enemies that follow you have an activation distance they will start to follow you only if you alert them by getting close enough.
 - **Powerup exploitations**: Player must make the most of powerups
   - Wrong powerups could increase difficulty
-- _Dual-Pawn Control_: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.
-- _Moving platforms_: Rooms that periodically move, altering paths
-  - Rotations
-  - Translations

 ### Level Design